 That professional was Cheryl McCarthy, a hearing instrument specialist at Media Hearing Aid Center in Media, Pennsylvania, who fit Marie with a pair of ReSound hearing aids.
 That was two years ago.
 Now, not only does Marie hear her husband and other family members much better, she also enjoys other social activities she avoided when she couldn’t hear well.

 According to Hearing Charities of America, a typical person waits an average of seven years between the time they are affected by hearing loss and when they seek treatment.
-Along the way, they encounter a lot of negative attitudes and myths about hearing aids.
+Along the way, they encounter a lot of negative attitudes and myths about hearing aids and hearing loss.
 Marie was no exception.

 “I waited an awful long time,” she admitted when asked how long it took her to seek treatment.
 “Somewhere someone told me that if you have hearing aids, you’ll never hear your husband’s voice again – and I believed it.
 That just isn’t true.”